Firmwehr/molki/README.md

 Within a function defined by `.function`, the pseudo-registers and pseudo-instructions can be used.

+Functions have to end with `.endfunction`, the `return` function jumps to the generated epilogue.

 Pseudo-registers are referred to as `%@<n>`, where n is a non-negative integer.
 The first pseudo-registers hold the function's arguments.
 In addition, the register `%@r0` holds a function's return value.

 Pseudo-registers take the same size suffixes as `r8` through `r15`.